dunglas/vulcain/spec/vulcain.md

- *  A Parameter whose name is `rel`, and whose value is a String (Section 3.3.3 of [@!I-D.ietf-httpbis-header-structure]) or a Token (Section 3.3.4 of [@!I-D.ietf-httpbis-header-structure]), conveying the expected relation type of the selected link.
+ *  A Parameter whose name is `rel`, and whose value is a String (Section 3.3.3 of [@!I-D.ietf-httpbis-header-structure]) or a Token (Section 3.3.4 of [@!I-D.ietf-httpbis-header-structure]), conveying the expected relation type of the selected links.

- *  A Parameter whose name is `hreflang`, and whose value is a String (Section 3.3.3 of [@!I-D.ietf-httpbis-header-structure]), conveying the expected language the selected link.
+ *  A Parameter whose name is `hreflang`, and whose value is a String (Section 3.3.3 of [@!I-D.ietf-httpbis-header-structure]), conveying the expected language of the selected links.

- *  A Parameter whose name is `type`, and whose value is a String (Section 3.3.3 of [@!I-D.ietf-httpbis-header-structure]), conveying the expected media type the selected link.
+ *  A Parameter whose name is `type`, and whose value is a String (Section 3.3.3 of [@!I-D.ietf-httpbis-header-structure]), conveying the expected media type of the selected links.

-The `rel` parameter contains as relation type as defined in [@!RFC5988].
+The `rel` parameter contains a relation type as defined in [@!RFC5988].
 If this parameter is provided, the server `SHOULD` preload only relations matched by the provided selector and having this type.

 The `hreflang` parameter contains a language as defined in [@!RFC5988].
 If this parameter is provided, the server `SHOULD` preload only relations matched by the provided selector and in this language.
 When possible (for instance, when doing a HTTP/2 Server Push), the server `SHOULD` set the `Accept-Language` request header to this value.
-If the `hreflang` parameter isn't provided but the server is able to guess the language of the relation using other mechanisms (such as the `hreflang` attribute defined by the Atom format for the `atom:link` element, [@RFC4287] Section 4.2.7.4), then the `Accept-Language` request header `SHOULD` be set to the guessed value.
+If the `hreflang` parameter isn't provided but the server is able to guess the expected language of the relation using other mechanisms (such as the `hreflang` attribute defined by the Atom format for the `atom:link` element, [@RFC4287] Section 4.2.7.4), then the `Accept-Language` request header `SHOULD` be set to the guessed value.

 The `type` parameter contains a media type as defined in [@!RFC5988].
 If this parameter is provided, the server `SHOULD` preload only relations matched by the provided selector and having this media type.
 When possible (for instance, when doing a HTTP/2 Server Push), the server `SHOULD` set the `Accept` request header to this value.
-If the `type` parameter isn't provided but the server is able to guess the media type of the relation using other mechanisms (such as the `type` attribute defined by the Atom format for the `atom:link` element, [@RFC4287] Section 4.2.7.3), then the `Accept` request header `SHOULD` be set to the guessed value.
+If the `type` parameter isn't provided but the server is able to guess the expected media type of the relation using other mechanisms (such as the `type` attribute defined by the Atom format for the `atom:link` element, [@RFC4287] Section 4.2.7.3), then the `Accept` request header `SHOULD` be set to the guessed value.

 If several parameters are provided for the same selector, the server `SHOULD` preload only relations matching the selector and constraints hinted by the parameters.